lopezmseb/computervision-autoclicker/README.md

 # python-autoclicker
 AutoClicker using OpenCV.
+Mostly meant for clicker and/or idle games, but can be used to fulfill anything that requires multiple clicks.
+Learning Project.
 Written in Python.
 # Instructions and Tips
 #### General
 1. Hold "q" to pause.